thomasrichardsopenx/slate/source/index.html.md

 * ```GET /account/account_UID/list_sites```.
 List sites for the specified account.
 * ```GET /account/account_UID/list_users```.
 List users for the specified account.
 * ```GET /account/account_UID/monthly_budget_remaining```

-** For Ad Exchange accounts without payments, return the monthly budget minus monthly spending.
+For Ad Exchange accounts without payments, return the monthly budget minus monthly spending.

-** For Ad Exchange accounts with payments, return a number calculated based on lifetime payment, lifetime spending, monthly spending to date, and monthly budget.
+For Ad Exchange accounts with payments, return a number calculated based on lifetime payment, lifetime spending, monthly spending to date, and monthly budget.

-** Otherwise, return 0.
+Otherwise, return 0.

-* GET /account/account_UID/payments_to_date.
+* ```GET /account/account_UID/payments_to_date```.
 Return the sum of all payments up to the current date for the specified account.
-* GET /account/all_unlinked_lift_accounts.
+* ```GET /account/all_unlinked_lift_accounts```.
 List all accounts that are not data-linked advertisers.
-* GET /account/available_fieldstype_full=account.type.
+* ```GET /account/available_fieldstype_full=account.type```.
 List the available fields to create or update an account of the specified type.

-Sample response for GET /account/available_fieldstype_full=account.network
+Sample response for ```GET /account/available_fieldstype_full=account.network```
 ```
 {
   "account_id": {